tuxwerk/OTRS-NotifyManyArticles/README.rst

 Installation
 ------------

 Install the opm file in OTRS.

-Go to the agent preferences and set the colors.
+To enable the extension, create a group "NotifyManyArticles" and assign users or set the group name in sys config.

 .. _OTRS: http://www.otrs.org
 .. _AGPL: http://www.gnu.org/licenses/agpl.html